Jaliem/nasahackathon/README.md

 ## Contributing

-This project was developed for NASA Space Apps Challenge 2024.
+This project was developed for NASA Space Apps Challenge 2025.

-## License

-[Add your license here]

 ## Acknowledgments